oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 A pathname is equivalent to a JSON pointer ([RFC 6901](#rfc6901)), which begins with a reference to the root value of a JSON document and completes with a reference to some value within the document.
-A pathname instance is a reference to a type followed by a field within the referenced type.
+A pathname instance is a reference to a type followed by the name of a field within the referenced type.

-Pathnames may be used to extend a set of fields with fields defined elsewhere, or to apply constraints such as mutual exclusion to a subset of fields.
+Pathnames may be used to aggregate separately-defined sets of fields, or to apply constraints such as a choice of subfields within a larger set of fields.

 **Example:**